When you travel outside Quebec, the Régie de l’assurance maladie du Québec (RAMQ) provides you with limited coverage.

 Other benefits are available to you.
 To learn more, visit the Travel Insurance section of this guide.

-The bill will be even higher if you must take the ambulance (see opposite).
+The cost will be even higher if you require an ambulance (see opposite).

 To better understand what the RAMQ covers, see “Why purchase insurance for a trip within Canada” section in this guide.

 For example, in Nova Scotia, a non-resident would pay $733 for ambulance transportation.
 The same service in British Columbia costs almost $850!
-The provinces where this service is the cheapest are Ontario and Newfoundland, at “only” $240.
+The provinces where this service is the cheapest are Ontario and Newfoundland, at $220.